 This paper was presented at the first hearing of the NSW Govt Upper House Inquiry: Museums and Galleries, 2016; 3.0 – 3.30 September 6, 2016

-For all submissions, and transcripts for all 13 public hearings (as well as an Interim Report dated 18 Dec 2017): Read more
+For all submissions, and transcripts for all 13 public hearings (as well as an Interim Report dated 18 Dec 2017, a Final Report in February 2019, and Hansard reports from the Legislative Council): Read more

 28 February, 2019

 Museums and galleries in NSW Inquiry: Final report tabled